CodeoNordic/just-another-calendar/documentation/script-names.md

         "onSearch": "[TRG] = EVNT Search", // Runs when a search is performed

-        "dateSelected": "[TRG] = Date Select", // Runs when a date is selected in the side-menu
+        "dateSelected": "[TRG] = Date Select", // Runs when a date is clicked in the side-menu's date picker.

         "onEventChange": "[TRG] = EVNT Change", // Runs when an event changes, E.G dragged to another time range "onEventFilterChange": "[TRG] = Filter Change", // Runs when an event filter is clicked